June 16, 2021

 Prior to the meeting, industry players including Bimco, Lloyds Register and the CEO of Klaveness Combination Carriers have expressed concerns on the basis that ships sailing ballast or partially laden will inevitably gain an advantage over vessels sailing in laden condition.
 Due to the draught difference, ballast or partially laden vessels will have the option to increase their speed without negatively affecting their carbon intensity rating, while laden vessels will simply not be afforded the same prerogative.
 This method could incentivise longer ballast legs, which would reduce the CII number, but emit more CO2.

 Elizabeth Lindstad (Chief Scientist, Sintef Ocean) points out to ShippingWatch that “AER's proponents say you will not be doing things that are not commercially profitable, and then they of course say that there will not be an increase in ballast.
 But the case is that if the focus is the environment, we must have an index that rewards sensible environmental actions.
 Assuming that what's good for the wallet is always also good for the environment – that's where the logic is flawed.”

-Following the discussion surrounding the use of AER, we are of the opinion that the purpose of the CII is to calculate emissions based on transport work and therefore, ballast voyages should not be encouraged or benefited from.
+Following the discussion surrounding the use of AER, we are of the opinion that the purpose of the CII is to calculate emissions based on transport work and to help reach emissions reduction targets.
+Therefore, ballast voyages should not be encouraged or benefited from.

-The EEOI is viewed amongst industry players, as a more realistic approach which accurately calculates emissions based on the cargo being carried.
+The Energy Efficiency Operational Indicator (EEOI) is viewed among industry players, as a more realistic approach which accurately calculates emissions based on the cargo being carried.
 Owners will have to operate their vessels more efficiently in order to produce a CII which is within the acceptable margins.